19hours/sg-statutes/Acts/Hazardous Waste (Control of Export, Import and Transit) Act.md

 Transboundary Movement from a Party through States which are not Parties

-Paragraph 2 of Article 6 of the Convention shall apply mutatis mutandis to transboundary movement of hazardous wastes or other wastes from a Party through a State or States which are not Parties.
+Paragraph 1 of Article 6 of the Convention shall apply mutatis mutandis to transboundary movement of hazardous wastes or other wastes from a Party through a State or States which are not Parties.

+[S 820/2019 wef 10/12/2019]

 Article 8